Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Pouring pre-workout inside tumbler

-Beta-Alanine - Beta-alanine in pre-workout, one of the primary constituents in most sports products, is perceived as a tasteless powder that, when mixed with water, adds no flavor, smell, or taste.
+• Beta-Alanine - Beta-alanine in pre-workout is perceived as a tasteless powder that, when mixed with water, adds no flavor, smell, or taste.

-Creatine Monohydrate - Similar to other ingredients in pre-workout, creatine is said to taste bitter.
-According to a study, creatine was described by four out of five people as tasteless, while one considers it to be bitter tasting [14].
+• Creatine Monohydrate - According to another study found on Oxford Academic, creatine was described by four out of five people as tasteless, while one considers it to be bitter tasting [10].

-Caffeine - Caffeine is said to also taste bitter but researchers found that caffeine itself is naturally tasteless.
-The bitter taste receptors in the tongue's taste buds initiate the perception of having the taste [15].
+• Caffeine - Researchers, including Rachel L. Poole and Michael G. Tordoff, found that caffeine itself is naturally tasteless.
+The bitter taste receptors in the tongue's taste buds initiate the perception of having the taste [11].
 However, there are some great options for pre-workout supplements without caffeine that we tested and really enjoyed.

-Casein and Whey Protein - Casein and whey protein's natural bland taste makes some muscle-building supplements hard to drink.
-Whey powder appears to have a better texture and flavor, while casein can sometimes feel lumpy and thick in the mouth [17].
+• Casein and Whey Protein - Casein and whey protein's natural bland taste makes some muscle-building supplements hard to drink.
+Also, an additional study found on WebMD found that whey powder appears to have a better texture and flavor, while casein can sometimes feel lumpy and thick in the mouth [12].

 Pros And Cons Of Making Your Pre-Workout Taste Better